31337root/holbertonschool-higher_level_programming/0x09-python-everything_is_object/README.md

 # 11-answer.txt - What do these 3 lines printWhat do these 3 lines print?
 # 12-answer.txt - What do these 3 lines print?
 # 13-answer.txt - What do these 3 lines print?
+# 14-answer.txt - What does this script print?